ninjaprawn/geod_dos/README.md

 # `geod` Denial of Service

 Completely random bug.
-Apple doesn't know about it.
+Apple doesn't know about it (yet, 04 Feb 17).

 Also `geod` comes straight back up after the crash.